hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

     the cluster.

 * `image_type` - (Optional) The image type to use for this node.

+* `labels` - (Optional) The Kubernetes labels (key/value pairs) to be applied to each node.

+* `tags` - (Optional) The list of instance tags applied to all nodes.
+Tags are used to identify valid sources or targets for network firewalls.

 **Addons Config** supports the following addons: